ernstlab/CMImpute/README.md

 <img src='example_input.png'>

 ## Step 1: Select Hyperparameters
 Hyperparameters are selected by performing a grid search over different combinations of the following hyperparameters: number of hidden layers, hidden layer dimensions, activation function, learning rate, episilon, and latent space dimension.
 Refer to the manuscript for details on the hyperparameter values being tested.
-Use hyperparameter_tuning.py to train a model and record the performance for each hyperparamter combination.
+Use hyperparameter_tuning.py to train a model and record the performance for each hyperparameter combination in a text file.

 The training data (training_data) contains individual methylation samples, with multiple potentially correponding to the same species-tissue combination.
 The observed combination mean samples (combo_averages) contain one sample per species-tissue combination representing the average methylation values.
 The example_data directory demonstrates the format.
 This data can be a .pickle, .csv, or .tsv file.
 ```